 Description:

 Forest is a gamified productivity app that helps you stay off your phone and focused on the task at hand.
 Each time you start a focus session, you plant a little virtual tree.
 Stay focused?
 Your tree grows.
 Pick up your phone to scroll?
 Your tree dies a dramatic, guilt-inducing death.
-(Perfect for ADHD motivation, honestly.)
+(Perfect for ADHD time management motivation, honestly.)

 Over time, you’ll grow an entire digital forest that reflects your focused time—and even have the option to plant real trees through Forest’s eco-partner programs.